rcmdnk/obsidian-evernote-decryptor/README.md

 It is not integrated as a community plugin yet, so you need to install it with [BRAT](https://github.com/TfTHacker/obsidian42-brat).

-If you've installed the original importer plugin, first uninstall it to avoid conflicts.
+If you've installed the original importer plugin, first disable or uninstall it to avoid conflicts.

 After installing BRAT from the community plugin and enabling it, add obsidian-importer-for-evernote-decryptor